How to Treat PCOS & Irregular Periods Naturally

 Burdock

 Burdock is one of my favourite herbs for skin conditions such as acne, eczema or psoriasis.
-The naturopath who treated me for my PCOS included burdock in my herbal formula and my acne stated to clear within three weeks!
+The naturopath who treated me for my PCOS included burdock in my herbal formula.
+My acne started to resolve within three weeks.
 You can see how my love affair with herbal medicine began…

 Nettle leaf

 Nettle is full of nutrients and like burdock, is known as a depurative.
-A depurative is a substance that improves detoxification and aids elimination making it a great supplementary herb to burdock for chronic skin conditions.
+A depurative is a substance that improves detoxification and aids elimination.
+This makes it a great addition to the herb burdock for chronic skin conditions.
 Another reason I love nettle leaf is that it is a fantastic herbal treatment for allergies such as hayfever.

 Gymnema

 This herb is known as the “sugar destroyer”.
-When you take this herb as a liquid and hold it on your tongue for a while before swallowing, you literally cannot taste the sugar in anything sweet you eat afterwards.
-This is my favourite herb for people with insulin resistance and is brilliant at reducing sweet cravings which in turn helps with weight loss.
+Holding liquid Gymnema on your tongue before swallowing reduce your taste-buds from tasting sweet flavours.
+This is my favourite herb for people with insulin resistance.
+It is brilliant at reducing sweet cravings which in turn helps with weight loss.

-If you are an insulin-dependent diabetic or are taking medication for your blood sugar levels such as Metformin, you will need to consult with both your herbalist and doctor prior to taking Gymnema.
+If you are an insulin-dependent diabetic or are taking medication such as Metformin, you will need to consult with both your herbalist and doctor prior to taking Gymnema.

 Inositol